Interested in this innovation?

-This project is a day-long design challenge where the best artwork created is incorporated into Lighted Art Festivals around the world.
-This year’s event included an entire high school, students from a local elementary school, a team of high school students who owned/planned/led the event, and finally, a team of teachers, and industry experts who supported the students in their process.
-Moving forward, students want to collaborate internationally and showcase student artwork at lighted art festivals around the world.
+This project is a day-long design challenge where all the artwork created is incorporated into Lighted Art Festivals and other public venues around the world.
+The live event is combined with a month long call for art from students from around the globe.
+This year’s event included an entire high school, two additional high school classes in other cities, as well as two college level classes, a team of high school students who owned/planned/led the event, and finally, a team of teachers, and industry experts who supported the students in their process.
+Moving forward, students want to continue to collaborate internationally and showcase student artwork at lighted art festivals and other venues (both in person and online) around the world.

 This project gives students an entire day to explore, create, make and share their works of art with the greater community.
 This event can be done on a small scale, within a classroom, to large scale, including many school collaborating together.
 Art can be created in both low tech ways with pencils and crayons and high tech ways, with tablets, computers and cameras.
 The driving force in this project is to give students the power to plan the day and then run the event for their fellow classmates, while providing the support from industry experts and teachers.
 The project is 100% student-led and 100% teacher supported.

 Students plan and run the event, create lessons and tutorials for their fellow students and get to showcase their natural abilities as artists and leaders in their own right.
-Find industry/community experts who are willing to mentor your leader students.
+Through our large international network, we can help to find industry/community experts who are willing to mentor leader students in other cities and countries.